Rise to Success: Career Highlights of Audra McDonald

 From career breakthroughs to professional milestones, explore how Audra McDonald made an impact.

-Audra McDonald is a highly acclaimed American singer and actress, celebrated primarily for her extensive Broadway career.
-She holds the record for the most Tony Awards won by a performer, with six wins, and is the only individual to have won in all four acting categories.
-As of the 78th Tony Awards, she has received a record-breaking eleven nominations, solidifying her position as a prominent figure in American theater and entertainment.
+Audra McDonald is a highly acclaimed American singer and actress, primarily celebrated for her Broadway performances.
+She holds the record for the most Tony Award performance wins, with six, and is the only individual to have won in all four acting categories.
+Furthermore, she has received a record-breaking eleven Tony Award nominations, solidifying her status as a Broadway icon.

-In May 2000, Audra McDonald appeared as "The Beggar Woman" in Lonny Price's concert version of Stephen Sondheim's Sweeney Todd: The Demon Barber of Fleet Street, performed at Avery Fisher Hall at Lincoln Center, New York, with the New York Philharmonic with George Hearn and Patti LuPone.
+In May 2000, Audra McDonald appeared as "The Beggar Woman" in Lonny Price's concert version of Stephen Sondheim's Sweeney Todd: The Demon Barber of Fleet Street at Avery Fisher Hall in New York with the New York Philharmonic.

-On June 2, 2004, Audra McDonald performed the song cycle The Seven Deadly Sins: A Song Cycle, commissioned by Carnegie Hall, at Carnegie's Zankel Hall.
+On June 2, 2004, Audra McDonald performed The Seven Deadly Sins: A Song Cycle, which was commissioned by Carnegie Hall, at Carnegie's Zankel Hall.

 In March 2006, Audra McDonald sang two solo one-act operas at the Houston Grand Opera: Francis Poulenc's La voix humaine and the world premiere of Michael John LaChiusa's Send (who are you?
 I love you).

-On February 10, 2007, Audra McDonald starred with Patti LuPone in the Los Angeles Opera production of Kurt Weill's opera Rise and Fall of the City of Mahagonny directed by John Doyle.
+On February 10, 2007, Audra McDonald co-starred with Patti LuPone in the Los Angeles Opera production of Kurt Weill's opera Rise and Fall of the City of Mahagonny, directed by John Doyle.

-In August 2015, Audra McDonald appeared in Eugene O'Neill's play A Moon for the Misbegotten at the Williamstown Theatre Festival in Williamstown, Massachusetts, co-starring with her husband Will Swenson.
+In August 2015, Audra McDonald co-starred with her husband Will Swenson in Eugene O'Neill's play, A Moon for the Misbegotten, at the Williamstown Theatre Festival in Williamstown, Massachusetts.

-In November 2015, Audra McDonald performed three concerts, titled "Audra McDonald Sings Broadway", in the Sydney Opera House, which also included "The Facebook Song" by Kate Miller-Heidke.
+In November 2015, Audra McDonald performed three concerts titled "Audra McDonald Sings Broadway" at the Sydney Opera House, which included "The Facebook Song" by Kate Miller-Heidke.

-On July 24, 2016, Shuffle Along closed, marking the beginning of McDonald's maternity hiatus.
+On July 24, 2016, Audra McDonald's Broadway show, Shuffle Along, closed.
+Following the closing of Shuffle Along, McDonald began her maternity hiatus.

 In June 2017, Audra McDonald performed in Lady Day at the Wyndham's Theatre in the West End.

-On August 1, 2017, Audra McDonald was announced as joining the main cast for the second season of The Good Fight, reprising her role as Liz Lawrence from The Good Wife season 4.
+On August 1, 2017, it was announced that Audra McDonald would join the main cast of the second season of The Good Fight, reprising her role as Liz Lawrence from The Good Wife.

 Loading Video...